drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 - Tableau, PowerBI, and other business intelligence tools can be used to create visualizations of the recommendation system's performance.
 - Python visualization libraries like Matplotlib, Seaborn, and Plotly can be used to create interactive visualizations of the data and model results.

-Overall, the proposed Netflix recommendation system requires data cleaning, feature engineering, normalization, and dimensionality reduction to - - prepare the data for machine learning algorithms.
-Collaborative filtering, content-based filtering, matrix factorization, and deep learning algorithms can be used to make recommendations to users.
-Data visualization tools like Tableau and Python libraries like Matplotlib and Seaborn can be used to visualize the data and model results.

 Programming Languages:

 Frameworks and Libraries:

 Database:

-The hardware and software requirements for the proposed Netflix recommendation system will depend on the specific scale of the project and the technology stack used.
-Here are some general guidelines for the hardware and software requirements:

 Hardware Requirements:
 - Processing power: The system will require a powerful CPU for training machine learning models and processing large datasets.
 A multi-core processor is recommended for better performance.